This review of “Flag Day” was first published after the film’s July 2021 premiere at the Cannes Film Festival.

 Sean Penn has served on the jury at the Cannes Film Festival, leading the panel that gave the 2008 Palme d’Or to the French drama “The Class.”
 He’s acted in a number of films that have played the fest, including Terrence Malick’s 2011 Palme winner “The Tree of Life.”
 And he’s been in the Main Competition section as a director twice in the past, for “The Pledge” in 2001 and “The Last Face” in 2016.

-All of that makes him a familiar face on the Croisette – but the last of those films also makes him a Cannes vet with something to prove.
+All of that makes him a familiar face on the Croisette — but the last of those films also makes him a Cannes vet with something to prove.
 “The Last Face” was booed at its Cannes press screening and eviscerated by reviewers, with TheWrap’s Ben Croll calling it “a spectacularly misjudged mix of humanitarian intentions and gonzo-terrible execution.”
-And that means that “Flag Day,” which premiered on Saturday in the Grand Theatre Lumiere, had to be not just Penn’s return to Cannes, but his return to form – which, in a way, it is.
+And that means that “Flag Day,” which premiered on July 10 in Cannes’ Grand Theatre Lumiere, had to be not just Penn’s return to the festival, but his return to form — which, in a way, it is.

 While the film sometimes struggles with disparate tones, it’s a solid, subtle drama that opts in most cases for restraint over excess.
 It’s far closer to Penn’s more assured earlier works as a director — “The Indian Runner” in 1991, “The Crossing Guard” in 1995, “Into the Wild” in 2007 — than to the missteps of “The Last Face.”